mantidproject/mantid/dev-docs/source/Testing/ErrorReporter-ProjectRecovery/ProjectRecoveryTesting.rst

 6. Opening script only

 - Open MantidWorkbench
-- Run the large script from test 1
+- Run the second script from test 1
 - In the workspace window right-click the ``Sequential3`` workspace and choose `Plot spectrum`
 - Choose `Plot All`
-- Force a crash by executing the `Segfault` algorithm
+- Crash Mantid with `Segfault` from the algorithm window
 - Restart MantidWorkbench
 - You should be presented with the Project Recovery dialog
-- Choose ``Only open in script editor``
+- Choose `Only open in script editor`
 - Mantid should open the script editor, with a script named `ordered_recovery.py`
 - Run this script, it should repopulate the workspaces dialog, but not open any figures